 At Gillette Children’s Specialty Healthcare, our experts tailor the treatment of connective tissues disorders, such as Ehlers-Danlos syndrome, to the needs of each patient.
-Our experienced team of specialists in orthopedics, physical therapy and rheumatology works closely with patients to minimize pain, prevent injury and stabilize joint function.
+Our experienced team of specialists in orthopedics and physical therapy works closely with patients to minimize pain, prevent injury and stabilize joint function.

 Why Choose Gillette?

 - Gillette is one of the nation’s top providers of pediatric outpatient rehabilitation therapies.